OakLabsInc/app-audio/README.md

 }
 ```

-So `Headset` is the environmental variable to use in this install:
+So `PCH` is the environmental variable to use in this install:

 ```{
     "services": [